How browser-based image conversion works

 Which formats are supported?

 On the input side, any format the browser can decode is accepted: PNG, JPEG, WebP, GIF, and BMP cover virtually every file a designer or screenshot tool produces.
-Output formats are PNG (always lossless), JPEG, and WebP.
-AVIF output isn’t supported yet because the Canvas API’s AVIF encoder is only present in Chrome 105 and later and is missing from Safari and Firefox.
-A WebAssembly-based AVIF path is planned for v1.1 so the feature works across every modern browser.
+Output formats are PNG (always lossless), JPEG, WebP, and AVIF.
+AVIF output is supported via a WebAssembly encoder that loads on demand in every browser — no native Canvas encoder needed.

 Does this happen on my device?